zubairtusar/Jigsaw-Unintended-Bias-in-Toxicity-Classification/README.md

 # ANALYSIS OF UNINTENDED BIAS IN TOXICITY

-This project uses multiple cleaning techniques to clean the text data which fed to a logistic regression model to predict toxicity of public comments in the online platform.
+This project uses multiple cleaning techniques to clean the text data which fed to a logistic regression model and an LSTM (Separate runs) to predict toxicity of public comments in the online platform.

 ## Description